chenyang4278/cs180-marketplace/README.md

 ### Phase 2
 The `client` package needs to be compiled alongside the `packet` and `data` packages.
 The `server` package needs to compiled alongside the `database`, `packet`, and `data` packages.
 Run test cases to see how the classes function.

+The project can optionally be compiled and/or tested using Maven.

 ## Submissions
 ### Phase 1
 Vocareum submission: Ayden Cline